CivilCase

 Most habitability cases settle once the math is documented: medical bills, replaced property, and rent abatement.
 Generate your demand letter in under two minutes.

-Estimated recoveryexample · multi-month exposure
+ESTIMATED RECOVERYexample · multi-month exposure

 Medical + property loss$3,500